ComicIvans/polyharmonics/README.md

 pip install poetry
 ```

+Install with `make install`.
 Then you can run the client using the following command:

 ```bash
 polyharmonics --help